jedisct1/twice/README.md

 ## Security

-### Without Encryption (Default)
+### Without Encryption Key (Default)

-By default, **twice provides NO encryption or authentication.** All traffic is sent in plaintext over UDP.
-Only use this mode:
+By default (without a key file), twice provides **authentication but NO encryption**:
+- All packets include a 128-bit authentication tag using HiAE_mac with an all-zero key
+- Rejects unrelated UDP traffic and provides basic packet integrity
+- Traffic is **NOT encrypted** - data is sent in plaintext
-- On trusted internal networks
+- Only use this mode on trusted internal networks or for testing
-- Behind other security measures (like IPsec)
-- For testing or development purposes
-- As a foundation for building more secure solutions

-### With HiAE Encryption (Optional)
+### With Encryption Key (Using -k option)

-When configured with a key file, twice uses [HiAE](https://github.com/hiae-aead/libhiae) (High-Throughput Authenticated Encryption):
+When configured with a key file, twice uses [HiAE](https://github.com/hiae-aead/libhiae) for full authenticated encryption:
 - **AES-based AEAD cipher** with 256-bit keys
 - **128-bit authentication tags** prevent tampering and replay attacks
 - **Unique nonce per packet** ensures security
 - **Hardware acceleration** on modern CPUs (AES-NI, ARM Crypto Extensions)
+- Full confidentiality and authenticity of all traffic

 ## Building